scp-079/screen/pages/etc/how.md

 vim ~/scp-079/pm/config.ini
 ```

-The meaning of the parameters in the `config.ini` file can be viewed in the [Separate Instructions] (/pm/).
+The meaning of the parameters in the `config.ini` file can be viewed in the [Separate Instructions](/pm/).

 ## Set the systemd Service